Top Questions About CME for Physician Assistants in 2024

 - Self-assessment.
 If you are a scholar provider like myself, this type of CME may be of interest, as you can take a scholarly retrospective review of your own performance to improve your quality of care.
 The search tool linked above can also help you find which activities qualify for self-assessment.**

-**If you are recertifying and opted to take the PANRE-LA in 2023, you can earn two (2) Category 1 Self-Assessment CME credits for each quarter in which you complete 25 PANRE-LA questions.
+**If you are recertifying and opted to take the PANRE-LA, you can earn two (2) Category 1 Self-Assessment CME credits for each quarter in which you complete 25 PANRE-LA questions.

 Category 2 CME